-15. Where in a phylogenetic tree would you expect to find the organism that had evolved
+15. Where in a phylogenetic tree would you expect to find the organism that had evolved most recently?

+- a. at the base

+- b. within the branches

+- C. at the nodes

+- d. at the branch tips

-- 17. Give an example of how applied science has had a direct effect on your daily life. - 18.
-Name two topics that are likely to be studied by biologists, and two areas of scientific study that would fall outside the realm of biology. - 19.
-Thinking about the topic of cancer, write a basic science question and an applied science question that a researcher interested in this topic might ask - 20.
-Select two items that biologists agree are necessary in order to consider an organism "alive."
-For each, give an example of a nonliving object that otherwise fits the definition of "alive," - 21.
-Consider the levels of organization of the biological world, and place each of these items in order from smallest level of organization to most encompassing: skin cell, elephant, water molecule, planet Earth, tropical rainforest, hydrogen atom, wolf pack, liver. - 22.
-You go for a long walk on a hot day.
-Give an example of a way in which homeostasis keeps your body healthy. - 23.
-Using examples, explain how biology can be studied from a microscopic approach to a global approach.
+20. Select two items that biologists agree are necessary in order to consider an organism "alive."
+For each, give an example of a non-living object that otherwise fits the definition of "alive,"

+21. Consider the levels of organization of the biological world, and place each of these items in order from smallest level of organization to most encompassing: skin cell, elephant, water molecule, planet Earth, tropical rainforest, hydrogen atom, wolf pack, liver.

+22. You go for a long walk on a hot day.
+Give an example of a way in which homeostasis keeps your body healthy.

+23. Using examples, explain how biology can be studied from a microscopic approach to a global approach.